-→Advisors
+→ Advisors

 Complainants and Respondents may be accompanied by one advisor of their choice.
 The advisor may be an attorney-advisor or other advisor and may accompany the Party to any meeting related to the investigation.
+The advisor may not be an individual who may have a conflicting role within the investigation or sanction process.
+This includes, but is not limited to, supervisors making decisions on sanctions, human resources, faculty affairs, or other personnel who may provide information or be consulted on sanctioning decisions and witnesses.
 An advisor may provide support and advice about the investigation to their advisee.
 However, an advisor may not present on behalf of their advisee nor may they behave in a manner that is disruptive to the investigative process.